-Students receive 6 lessons of English per fortnight with one of these lesson designated to reading for pleasure (Library lesson).
+Students receive 6 lessons of English per fortnight with one of these lessons designated to reading for pleasure (Library lesson).
 They also have a designated DIRT slot where they can review any work done in class.
 There are 4 groups in Year 7.
 These classes are taught in mixed ability groups, however one group has fewer students in it, so that MFL/additional intervention sessions can be accommodated.

 Years 8 and 9